-This study illustrates how GIS can be used to assess alternative routes for new gas pipeline ROWs.
-Routes were selected by assigning costs to geographic areas on the basis of environmental and engineering characteristics that could affect pipeline construction and maintenance.
+This study was conducted to illustrate how GIS can be used to assess alternative routes for new gas pipeline ROWs.
+The routes were selected by assigning costs to geographic areas on the basis of environmental and engineering characteristics that could affect pipeline construction and maintenance.
 Least-cost analyses were then used to select possible pipeline routes that avoided areas of high environmental or engineering cost.
-Resulting routes can be changed by varying the inputs into the cost layer, either by including or excluding cost categories or by changing the actual costs assigned to each category.
+The resulting routes can be changed by varying the input into the cost layer, either by including or excluding cost categories or by changing the actual costs assigned to each category.

-When transportation ROWs were included in the environmental least-cost analysis, the resulting route was different than that obtained when transportation was not included.
+When transportation ROWs were included in the environmental least-cost analysis, the resulting route was different than those obtained when transportation ROWs were not included.
 Furthermore, altering the value assigned to transportation ROWs influenced the degree to which the route followed a transportation ROW, regardless of other environmental constraints.